-If you were looking forward to something big in 2020, we feel for you.
-The global pandemic put a halt on everything.
-Vacations, graduations, honeymoons, festivals, weddings, you name it – important and exciting events around the world were cut short or canceled altogether.
+Vacations, graduations, honeymoons, festivals, weddings, you name it – important and exciting events around the world were cut short or canceled altogether due to the implications of Covid-19.
 For those looking forward to their symbolic day of unity after endless meticulous planning, it was a particular blow.

-What 2020 also provided, however, was the ultimate test.
+But what the past few years of turbulence also provided was the ultimate test.
 People around the world had to survive lockdowns in the company of others for intense periods, 24 hours a day, and in stress-inducing circumstances.
-So if you came out of 2020 with a stronger bond than before, we applaud you.
+So if you came out of it with a stronger bond than before, we applaud you.
 Of the billions currently orbiting the sun, it seems you’ve found the one, and that is reason to celebrate.

 More information can be found on The Drake’s website.